Kurstch/discord-botly/README.md

 - (optional) commandsDir: the absolute path to the slash commands directory
 - (optional) buttonsDir: the absolute path to the button interactions directory

-> Note: SelectMenuInteraction and MessageReaction handlers are not yet implemented.
+> Note: MessageReaction handler is not yet implemented.

 ```js
 // index.js